This vegan whipped cream is easy to make using coconut milk, and it's so creamy and delicious that you'd never guess it's dairy free!

 There are a few good ones out there, but many have a texture that's just... odd.
 And that's where this delicious homemade vegan whipped cream, made from coconut milk, comes in.

 It's rich, creamy, and velvety soft.
 Everything that whipped cream should be.
 And you won't believe how simple it is to make in just about 15 minutes.

 If you need a vegan dessert idea to go along with this coconut whipped cream, be sure to check out these:

-This amazing vegan whipped cream recipe is from Vegan Desserts: Sumptuous Sweets for Every Season,* reprinted with permission of the author and Skyhorse Publishing, ©2011 Hannah Kaminsky.
+This amazing vegan whipped cream recipe is from the cookbook, Vegan Desserts: Sumptuous Sweets for Every Season by Hannah Kaminsky.
+Reprinted with permission of the author and Skyhorse Publishing, ©2011.